You must make it a point to travel to Ipoh if you want to see another side of Malaysia!

 Road Trips From Ipoh

-There are so many places to explore in and around Ipoh!
+There are so many places to explore outside of Ipoh!

 It would be a shame not to include at least one on your way out of Ipoh: